Refined analytic torsion as analytic function on the representation variety and applications

 is also a basis of $C^j$.
 Let $A_j(z)\ (j=0\nek m)$ denote the non-degenerate matrix transforming the basis \eqref{E:basisvz} to the basis \eqref{E:basisvz0}.
 Then, by the definition of the isomorphism $\phi_{(C^\b,\pa(z))}$, cf. \S2.4 of \cite{BraKap:refined-det} ,

 where $\calN(C^\b)$ is the integer defined in formula (2.15) of \cite{BraKap:refined-det} which is independent of $z$.
-Clearly, the matrix valued functions $A_j(z)$ and, hence, their determinants are complex differentiable at $0$.
+Clearly, the matrix valued functions $A_j(z)$ and, hence, their determinants are continuous if the differentials $\pa_j(z)$ are continuous, and are complex differentiable at $0$ if $\pa_j(z)$ are complex differentiable at $0$.
 Thus, so is the function $z\mapsto \phi_{(C^\b,\pa(z))}(c)$. \end{proof}